MSSAYED11/daily-news-dashboard/README.md

 - `script.js` – JavaScript logic to fetch and display quotes/news.
 - `back.jpg` – Background image.

-##❗ Issue with News API (Error 426 - Upgrade Required)
+## ❗ Issue with News API (Error 426 - Upgrade Required)
 You may encounter a 426 (Upgrade Required) error when trying to fetch news articles.

-🔹 Why is this Happening?
+🔹 **Why is this Happening?**
 NewsAPI.org has restricted free-tier API keys from being used on public hosting platforms like GitHub Pages, Netlify, and similar services.
 While the API works fine locally, it fails when deployed online.

-🔹 Suggested Solution
+🔹 **Suggested Solution**
-Since using the API online requires a paid plan, which was not feasible, I recommend running the project locally to fetch news successfully.
+Since using the API online requires a paid plan, which may not be feasible for everyone, I recommend running the project locally to fetch news successfully.

+### 🎥 Live Demo Preview
+Experience the dashboard in action with the [Live Demo](https://mssayed11.github.io/daily-news-dashboard/)!